DigiCert KnowledgeBase - Technical Support-hero

 • Using HTTPS web-based WHOIS lookups

-Starting January 8, 2025, DigiCert will stop using HTTPS web-based WHOIS lookups to obtain domain contact information for domain control validation.
+Starting January 8, 2025, DigiCert can no longer use HTTPS web-based WHOIS lookups to obtain domain contact information for domain control validation

 Background